justjoeyuk/Weather-Alert/README.md

 The --no-skip-current in Carthage is simply because the latest XCode versions don't like the downloaded frameworks, so building from scratch solves a few problems.
 Should be fixed in next version of XCode.

+### Known Issues

+Visit the "Issues" tab to see issues I am aware of an I am currently working to fix.

 ### Limitations

 - Minimum iOS Version: 8.1